 Stencils, masks or natural materials such as leaves, feathers, lichen, can be laid on the ink.
 The inked 'plate' can be splashed or sprayed with white spirit if using oil based inks.

 A print is then taken from the inked 'plate'.

 A monoprint can be a picture in its own right or as a background or collage material.

 As suggested by its name, Collagraph printing is made using a 'plate' that is collaged with different textured materials.
 It differs from Relief printing in that the raised areas are wiped clean and the cut areas and indentations hold the ink.

 A card base-plate is used and the desired image is created by cutting into the card and peeling away the smooth surface and by adding texture with a variety of materials such as wallpaper, sandpaper, textured modelling paste, different adhesive tapes, natural materials, carborundum etc. The addition of PVA glue, when applied to specific parts will provide smooth tonal areas that can be wiped clean.
 The collaged plate is then sealed with shellac varnish.

-The 'plate' is inked up, using the 'intaglio' method, working the printing ink well into the crevices of the 'plate' and then wiping the surface with scrim or paper to remove the top layer.
-Other colours can be applied on at a time if needed and the finished plate is given a polish with tissue paper to remove any excess ink.
+The 'plate' is inked up, using the 'intaglio' method, working the printing ink well into the crevices of the 'plate' and then wiping the surface with scrim or paper to remove the surface layer.
+Other colours can be applied one at a time if needed, and the finished plate is given a polish with tissue paper to remove any excess ink.
 The print is made using an etching press and dampened paper.
 Unlike lino printing, only a limited number of prints can be made from a collagraph plate due to the fragility of the materials used.